DOAJ/doaj/cms/pages/docs/public-data-dump.md

  - the group, organisation or company you represent
  - your group/organisation/company address, including country
  - whether you want access to the journal or article metadata, or both
  - what you want to use the metadata for.
-Be concise as possible.
+Include as much information as possible.

 An [exportable version of the journal metadata]&#40;/csv&#41; is also available (CSV format).